Mathematics and Statistics

 Students who are not currently enrolled in a graduate degree program at Missouri S&T but are admitted to the certificate program will have non-degree graduate status but will earn graduate credit for the courses they complete.
 The courses in the certificate program will be offered such that students can complete the program in a timely manner.
 The certificate courses taken by students admitted to the program will count towards any graduate degree offered by the department of mathematics and statistics if approved by the student's academic committee.

-Once admitted to the program, a student will be given three years to complete the program as long as 3.0 grade point average is maintained in the courses taken.
+Once admitted to the program, a student will be given three years to complete the program.
+A 3.0 grade point average must be maintained in the courses taken.

 Curriculum: